jksalcedo/music-app/README.md

 ## Description

 This Android application allows users to play locally stored music files on their devices.
-It provides a clean user interface to browse and manage playlists, control playback, and enjoy music with a persistent notification player.
+It provides a clean user interface to browse songs, control playback, and enjoy music with a persistent notification player.
 The app focuses on simplicity and a good user experience for offline music listening.

 ## Features